 The process is very straightforward.
 You’ll need to provide some basic information about how the debt was incurred, why your debtor hasn’t paid and some details about them.

-On instruction we conduct a full financial profile check, including asset and address verification to ensure we have the most accurate data prior to starting the recovery process and to confirm whether we can help.
+Upon instruction, we conduct a full financial check, including asset and address verification, to ensure we have the most accurate data prior to starting the recovery process and to confirm whether we can help.

 When Should I Consider High Court Enforcement?

-Although our debt collection agents are tenacious and have a high success rate, High Court Enforcement Agents (HCEAs – formerly known as Sheriffs or Bailiffs) benefit from strong legal powers granted by the courts to collect the debt amount agreed by a judgment.
+Although our debt collection agents have a high success rate, High Court Enforcement Agents (HCEAs – formerly known as Sheriffs or Bailiffs) benefit from strong legal powers granted by the courts to collect the debt amount agreed by a Judgment.

-As you may have seen from our participation on Channel 5’s “Can’t Pay?
-We’ll Take It Away”, HCEAs can make peaceful entry into the debtor’s property and are authorised to seize goods to be sold at auction if payment is not forthcoming.
+As seen on “Can’t Pay?
+We’ll Take It Away!”, DCBL’s HCEAs are fully certificated and highly trained.
+They can make peaceful entry into the debtor’s property and are authorised to seize goods to be sold at auction if payment is not forthcoming.

-Quite often, the possibility of cars and belongings being catalogued and even taken away is enough to convince a debtor to take the situation seriously and discuss their options to settle the outstanding amount.
+Quite often, a debtor takes the situation seriously when the possibility of their cars and belongings being catalogued and even taken away arises, and they will discuss their options to settle the outstanding amount.

-To instruct a High Court Enforcement Officer, you will need to complete our online instruction form and pay the £66 court fee for us to complete the transfer up process and obtain a writ of control.
+To instruct a High Court Enforcement Officer, you will need to complete our online instruction form and pay the £66 court fee for us to complete the Transfer Up process and obtain a writ of control.
 The £66 fee is added to your debtor’s liability (along with any enforcement costs).
 The HCEO fees are then recovered from the debtor upon successful enforcement.
-However, in the unlikely event our agents are unsuccessful the only other cost to yourself would be the compliance fee.
+However, in the very rare circumstances that our agents are unsuccessful, the only other cost to yourself would be the compliance fee.

 Should I Obtain a Judgment, Or Try Pre-Court Debt Collection?

 Each debt collection case is unique.
-There is no “one size fits all” service, which is why at DCBL we consult with clients before taking on each case.
+DCBL consults with clients before taking recovery action to ensure the best solution is taken for each case.

-If you don’t have a judgment against your debtor, it may be worth exploring pre-court debt collection first, as this is the quickest action you can take and often resolves the situation without the need for court action.
-We know from experience that speed can make the difference in debt collection, as you avoid the risk of the debtor disappearing or going into liquidation, which would put them out of your reach for repayment.
+If you don’t have a Judgment against your debtor, it is worth exploring pre-court debt collection first.
+This is the quickest way to resolve the situation without the need for court action.
+Acting quickly makes a difference in debt collection, as you avoid the risk of the debtor disappearing or going into liquidation, which would put them out of your reach for repayment.

 However, you may prefer to go through court to get your money back.
-This is a service provided by DCBL’s sister company, DCB Legal who can act on your behalf to issue a claim against a debtor and obtain a County Court Judgment (CCJ), managing the whole process on your behalf from start to finish.
+This is a service provided by DCBL’s sister company, DCB Legal, which can act on your behalf to issue a claim against a debtor and obtain a County Court Judgment (CCJ), managing the whole process on your behalf from start to finish.